Tensions erupt in a Paris suburb after a 17-year-old delivery driver is killed in a police standoff

 PARIS (AP) — A 17-year-old delivery driver was shot and killed by a police officer Tuesday in a Paris suburb, according to his family’s lawyers.
 The death unleashed tensions between angry residents setting barricades on fire and police firing tear gas.

 The police officer was detained on suspicion of manslaughter, according to the prosecutor’s office in the Paris suburb of Nanterre.
-It said the incident took place during a traffic check.
+It said the shooting took place during a traffic check.

 The victim was wounded by a gunshot and died at the scene, the prosecutor’s office said in a statement.
 A passenger in the car was briefly detained and released, and police are searching for another passenger who fled.

-Deadly use of firearms is less common in France than in the U.S., and Tuesday’s death drew national attention.
+Deadly use of firearms is less common in France than in the United States, and Tuesday’s death drew national attention.

 A team of three lawyers for the driver identified him as 17-year-old Nael M. In a statement, the lawyers rejected a reported statement by the police that officers’ lives were in danger because the driver had threatened to run them over.